kennysmithed/oels2022/oels_practical_wk10.md

 var instruction_screen_enter_waiting_room = {
   type: jsPsychHtmlButtonResponse,
   stimulus:
-    "<h3>Instructions before entering the waiting room</h3>\
+  "<h3>You are about to enter the waiting room for pairing!</h3>\
-  <p style='text-align:left'>Once the participant clicks through here they will connect to the server \
+  <p style='text-align:left'>Once you proceed past this point we will attempt to pair \
-  and the code will try to pair them with another participant.</p>",
+  you with another participant.
+As soon as you are paired you will start to play the \
+  communication game together. <b> Once you are paired, your partner will be waiting for you \
+  and depends on you to finish the experiment</b>, so please progress through the experiment \
+  in a timely fashion, and please if at all possible <b>don't abandon or reload the \
+  experiment</b> since this will also end the experiment for your partner.</p>",
   choices: ["Continue"],
 };